Public Policy Committee

 Colorado Cleantech History & Accomplishments

-Since the passage of HB 13-1001, and utilizing the innovative tax funding mechanism, 714 grants have been awarded, totaling over $128 million, with an additional $2.5 billion in leveraged third-party capital.
+Since the passage of HB 13-1001, and utilizing the innovative tax funding mechanism, 714 grants have been awarded, totaling over $128 million to cleantech companies, with an additional $2.5 billion in leveraged third-party capital.
 As of the 3rd Quarter of 2022, almost $29 million has been awarded to cleantech companies and projects.
 Two cleantech companies, eLightning Motors and Solid Power, received Early-Stage Advanced Industries grants at a critical time and went on to be listed on the New York Stock Exchange.
 The program was extended two times with bipartisan sponsors (SB 23-066 and HB 24-1396), and now the program will be fully funded until 2034.

 Additional Bipartisan Legislative Victories